decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Outputs:

 signature, a signature in the form (A, e), where A is a point in G1
-           and e is a non-zero scalar mod r.
+           and e is a non-zero scalar mod r; or INVALID.

 Procedure: